devcybiko/hackrva-communications/README.md

 ## Results

 * The output HTML is in the `html/<monthname>.html` folder
-* Upload both the html and png files to the HackRVA.org wiki "media" area
+* Upload both the html and png files to the HackRVA.org wiki "Media" area
-* Create a Post which points to the `<monthname`>.html` URL in the "media" area
+* Create a Post which points to the `<monthname`>.html` URL in the "Media" area

 ## Design Notes